 Image via Wikipedia

-What do you think about this new rule?
-Do you think it will help?
-Please share your thoughts in the comments.
+What do you think about this project.
+Do you think that many companies will participate?
+Let me know your thoughts in the comments.

-By Melissa Kennedy- Melissa is a 9 year blog veteran and a freelance writer for LogisticsJobsiteBlog and Nexxt, along with helping others find the job of their dreams, she enjoys computer geekery, raising a teenager, supporting her local library, writing about herself in the third person and working on her next novel.
+By Melissa Kennedy- Melissa is a 9 year blog veteran and a freelance writer for FinancialJobBank and Nexxt.
+Along with helping others find the job of their dreams, she enjoys computer geekery, raising a teenager, supporting her local library, writing about herself in the third person and working on her next novel.